Break The Ice: How to Talk to Girls and Guys

 A final strategy to approach, open, and break the ice is to make a statement.
 This is simply saying something to the other person, or about the general situation, without desiring a response from them at all.
 It is just you expressing your opinion.

 If the other person is at all interested, he or she will continue the conversation.
-They will more than likely chime in with their own statement.
 If they are not interested and say nothing, then you have not risked anything.
 You have simply made a statement.

-It is possible to get to know someone else, without throwing yourself at their mercy.
-In fact, the approaches above show that you are strong, confident, attractive...and not in need of their judgment or validation.
+It is possible to get to know someone else without putting yourself at their mercy.
+In fact, the approaches above show that you are strong, confident, attractive... and not in need of their judgment or validation.
 So, rather than believing some stranger is "great" and you need to "earn" them, use one or more of the techniques above.
 Ask them to do you a favor and increase their liking for you.
 Ask them a question and get them to earn your affection.
 Or, just make a statement and see whether they react.
-In any case, you will break the ice, keep your "footing" of power, and have a better shot at getting a date!
+In any case, you can break the ice, keep your footing, and have a better shot at getting a date!

 Previous Articles from The Attraction Doctor